vuejs/router/packages/docs/data-loaders/defining-loaders.md

 # Defining Data Loaders

 In order to use data loaders, you need to define them first.
 Data loaders themselves are the composables returned by the different `defineLoader` functions.
 Each loader definition is specific to the `defineLoader` function used.
 For example, `defineBasicLoader` expects an async function as the first argument while `defineColadaLoader` expects an object with a `query` function.
-All loaders should allow to pass an async function that can throw errors, and `NavigationResult`.
+All loaders should allow to pass an async function that can throw errors, and call `reroute()` to control the navigation.

 Any composables returned by _any_ `defineLoader` function share the same signature: